bitcoin-atom/eclair-atom/README.md

 ### Configuring Atom Core

-:warning: Eclair requires Atom Core 0.16.0 or higher.
+:warning: Eclair Atom requires Atom Core 0.16.0 or higher.
 If you are upgrading an existing wallet, you need to create a new address and send all your funds to that address.

-Eclair needs a _synchronized_, _segwit-ready_, **_zeromq-enabled_**, _wallet-enabled_, _non-pruning_, _tx-indexing_ [Atom Core](https://github.com/bitcoin-atom/bitcoin-atom) node.
+Eclair Atom needs a _synchronized_, _segwit-ready_, **_zeromq-enabled_**, _wallet-enabled_, _non-pruning_, _tx-indexing_ [Atom Core](https://github.com/bitcoin-atom/bitcoin-atom) node.
-Eclair will use any BCA it finds in the Atom Core wallet to fund any channels you choose to open.
-Eclair will return BCA from closed channels to this wallet.
+Eclair Atom will use any BCA it finds in the Atom Core wallet to fund any channels you choose to open.
+Eclair Atom will return BCA from closed channels to this wallet.

 Run atomd with the following minimal `atom.conf`:
 ```